 Investing is not saving.
 There's a significant difference between saving and investing.
 The short explanation is that saving is putting money aside in a safe place where it stays until you want to access it in a few days, a few months, or even several years.
 It might earn a little interest depending on where you put it, and it will be there for you in case of an emergency or to achieve the goal you're saving for.

 Investing is the process of putting your money to work for you.
 When done properly, it can typically make more money for you than the interest you might earn in a nice, safe savings account or certificate of deposit.
 But with reward comes risk.
 If you make poor choices or even if things beyond your control go wrong, you could lose that money.
-It might not be there for you in case of emergency.
+It might not be there for you in case of an emergency.

 Yet there's a natural human tendency to want to overreach, to put in more money than you can afford and go for a huge payout and that brass ring.
 This trait tends to become magnified; the more desperate someone is for money.
 He harbors the hope that hitting the jackpot will make all his problems go away.
-You see a lot of people below the poverty line playing the lottery, but not very many executives drop their money on tickets.
+Many people below the poverty line are playing the lottery, but not many executives drop their money on tickets.

 You can't just look at your portfolio as the stocks you own.
 A portfolio encompasses so much more—your emergency cash reserves, your insurance coverage, your funded retirement accounts, your real estate holdings, and even your professional skills that determine the income you can potentially earn should you lose your job and have to start over.